Background

 The vaccine is free and recommended for Australians of all genders aged 12 to 25 through the National Immunisation Program and is usually given to children aged 12 to 13 through the Secondary School Immunisation Program.

-However, many Victorians have missed out on the HPV vaccine putting them at higher risk of developing cervical cancer, other HPV-related cancers and genital warts.
-In fact, one in seven 15-year-olds have missed out on getting the HPV vaccine in school, increasing their risk of these diseases in the future.
+However, many Victorian children have missed out on the HPV vaccine putting them at higher risk of developing cervical cancer, other HPV-related cancers and genital warts, later in life.
+In fact, one in six 15-year-olds have missed out on getting the HPV vaccine in school, increasing their risk of these diseases in the future.
 1

 People aged 25 and under who have missed out on the HPV vaccine are encouraged to catch up for free at their doctor, local council immunisation service or some pharmacies.